kvklrao/Avyantra_Presco_Project/README.md

 In order to train the machine learning algorithm, we've developed a data collection portal (coded in AngularJS).
 This portal is supported by a nodeJS API backend and finally the data is saved in MySQL database.

 Training and predicting the probability of a baby having neonatal sepsis was done using in Python.
+Finally, we've also built a few interactive and intuitice reports and dashboards.
+We have prepared a separate front-end for the dashboards and feel these reports and charts will help the medical professionals look at case trends and draw more value out of the data.

 # What you will find in this Repo